-17.8.23 Intra-group transactions may result in complex and/or opaque intragroup relationships which give rise to increased risks at both insurance legal entity and group level.
-In a group-wide context, credit for risk mitigation should only be recognised in group capital requirements to the extent that risk is transferred outside the group.
-For example, the transfer of risk to a captive reinsurer or to an intra-group insurance special purpose entity should not result in a reduction of overall group capital requirements.
+17.8.23 IGTs may result in complex and/or opaque intra-group relationships which may give rise to increased risks at insurance legal entity and group level, such as when the balance sheet is not fully consolidated.
+In a group-wide context, credit for risk mitigation should only be recognised in group-wide regulatory capital requirements to the extent that risk is transferred outside the group.
+For example, the transfer of risk to a captive reinsurer or to an intra-group insurance special purpose entity should not result in a reduction of overall group-wide regulatory capital requirements.